kraflab/dsda-doom/docs/dsdhacked.md

 # DSDHacked

 DSDA-Doom supports "unlimited" states, sprites, sounds, and things in dehacked (until you run out of memory / reach 2^32).
-This is a specification of the behaviour.
+This is an extension of mbf21, which vastly increased the demand for raised limits in dehacked.
+This document is a specification of the behaviour.

 ### Defaults